M-6J/djangoProject/Readme.md

-# It leads to version 3 branch
+# The mjtest branch leads to version 3 branch